 - Department of National Defence

 GGI’s multi-disciplinary team offers specific services to clients in the areas of health and the environment:

 - Conducting Community Health Studies – GGI provides reliable services in the area of planning, designing, and implementing community health studies, often as a response to an identified potential contaminant or contaminants of concern within the community (e.g, arsenic, lead, nickel)

 - Conducting Occupational Health Studies – GGI has conducted health studies focussing on specific occupational exposures (in contrast to community level exposures)

 - Human Exposure Assessments (Biomonitoring) – Often as a component of a health study, or as part of a survey of exposure, GGI will collect human biological samples (e.g., blood, urine, hair) to assess the amount of recent exposure that individuals have had to specific contaminants

-- Assessment of Psycho-social Impacts – As communities and individuals are made aware of potential health impacts, psycho-social component (e.g., stress, anxiety, depression) involved is often involved.
+- Assessment of Psycho-social Impacts – As communities and individuals are made aware of potential health impacts, a psycho-social component (e.g., stress, anxiety, depression) is often involved.
 GGI has experience in the assessment of these issues in communities

 Examples of GGI’s project experience in the area of health and environment include:

 - City of Hamilton Child Blood Lead Prevalence Study, which examined the blood lead level of child residents

 - Aamjiwnaang First Nation Food Consumption Survey